Skip to content

 What is the pass rate for the FACRRM (ACRRM Fellowship) Exam?

-The college publishes pass rates after each sitting.
-Recent first-attempt pass rates have generally sat around 70 percent for StAMPS, but this varies by sitting and cohort.
+ACRRM publishes overall StAMPS pass rates per sitting in its Public Assessment Reports.
+Recent CGT StAMPS rates have ranged 59 to 71 percent (most recently 70.6 percent, 2025B).
 Treat any single figure as a rough guide.
-Check the ACRRM website for current figures before you sit, and read the post-sitting examiner reports for trends in why candidates are failing.
+Check the ACRRM Public Assessment Reports for current figures, and read the post-sitting examiner reports for trends in why candidates are failing.

 Can I sit the FACRRM exam part-time?